mdlacasse/Owl/README.md

 Final inflation factor: 498.4%
 --------------------------------------------------------------
 ```
-And an Excel workbook can be saved with all the amounts over the years by using the following command:
+And an Excel workbook can be saved with all the detailed amounts over the years by using the following command:
 ```
 plan.saveWorkbook('jack+jill-1969')
 ```